Coronavirus: Ways to Promote Mental Health in Anxiety-Inducing Times

 - Share your concerns and how you are feeling with a friend or family member.
 While you may think you are being "strong" on the outside, often our nonverbal cues are more telling.
 It is okay to share that you are upset by the situation or worried about loved ones.
 Sometimes talking to a friend or confidant helps to calm worries and keep things in perspective.

 - Distract yourself with positive activities.
 When all else fails, distraction can help your mind calm down and take a "break" from the constant worrying.
 Watch a funny movie, read a good book, or play a game with family members.
 As we know, laughter is the best medicine when we are feeling worried or down.

-- Maintain a sense of hope and positive thinking.
+- Maintain a sense of hope, be positive in your thinking, and look out for "the helpers."
 Time after time we have seen human beings come together in times of crisis.
 I believe we will achieve success by working together to combat this virus and supporting each other along the way.
+Look for those who are going out of their way to help others, and allow it to bring hope in times of fear.
 That said, one cannot pour from an empty cup, so take care of yourself so you are better able to help others!